wpengine/faustjs/.changeset/fifty-ants-dress.md

 '@faustwp/core': patch
 ---

-Fixed a bug in the seed query when persisted queries were enabled.
+Fixed a bug in the seed query when persisted queries are enabled.
 Thanks @justlevine!